-Review | ‘Twelve Minutes’ is a point-and-click time loop adventure worth repeating
+Review | ‘Twelve Minutes’ is a point-and-click adventure worth repeating

 Fortunately, there’s never anything as illogical as a yeti pie toss in “Twelve Minutes.”
 Every solution has a certain amount of sense to it and reveals more information about the overall story.
 Discovering these solutions can be incredibly cathartic, as they involve not only finding and using the right items at the right times, but also using your powers of intuition, observation and deduction.

-Unfortunately, unraveling these puzzles can lead to a lot of tedium, as you die over and over again attempting to find the precise item that will advance the story.
-The game has a couple of mechanics to counter this — characters will spout new timesaving dialogue whenever you discover something big to progress the ultimate solution faster, and you can also simply leave your apartment if you ever want to restart a time loop.
+Unfortunately, unraveling these puzzles can lead to a lot of tedium as you die over and over again attempting to find the precise item that will advance the story.
+The game has a couple of mechanics to counter this: characters will spout new timesaving dialogue whenever you discover something big to progress the ultimate solution faster, and you can also simply leave your apartment if you ever want to restart a time loop.
 But it still takes a few minutes on average to return to a point where you might’ve screwed up in a loop, which in my playthrough led to several frustrating moments where I was rendered immobile, unable to leave the apartment to reboot, and thinking “JUST MURDER ME ALREADY!” to get another shot at the puzzle.

 But overall, this is the only really glaring negative with the game.
-“Twelve Minutes” is another example of Annapurna’s ability to tell stories in video games in unique ways.
-After the 10 or so hours required to beat this game, you’ll be craving more inspired storytelling like this in other games … and maybe in one of them Dafoe won’t be cast as the bad guy.
+“Twelve Minutes” is another example of Annapurna Interactive’s ability to tell stories in video games in unique ways.
+After the 10 or so hours required to beat this game, you’ll be craving more inspired storytelling like this in other games — and maybe in one of them, Dafoe won’t be cast as the bad guy.

 Read more: